 5. From a technology standpoint how much more challenging is the cool chain sector when compared to intermodal container tracking for example?

-Refrigerated containers are in fact the main type of intermodal container that is being tracked today, because the business case is strong in terms of reduced cargo damage and claims, and lower maintenance and inspection costs.
-But refrigerated containers, trailers and other cool chain applications are of course among the most demanding, involving integration of telematics technology with the electronic ‘brains’ of transport refrigeration units and/or use of sensors inside trucks, trailers and containers, so as to monitor and remotely adjust temperatures and other climate conditions.
+Refrigerated containers are in fact the main type of intermodal container that is being tracked today because the business case is strong in terms of reduced cargo damage and claims, and lower maintenance and inspection costs.
+But refrigerated containers, trailers and other cool chain applications are of course among the most demanding, involving the integration of telematics technology with the electronic ‘brains’ of transport refrigeration units and/or use of sensors inside trucks, trailers and containers, so as to monitor and remotely adjust temperatures and other climate conditions.
 This is more advanced than basic tracking of dry container or trailer equipment, though even for dry cargo transport we are providing a growing range of sensor technology on top of basic location services, to enhance security and productivity.

 6. Are there any major differences between the technology used to monitor the temperature of perishable food cargo when compared to pharma solutions?

-The technology principles are the same, however compliance requirements do differ.
-As example, we were the first cold chain transport technology company to be certified to the demanding GAMP-5 European standard for pharmaceutical data.
+The technology principles are the same, however, compliance requirements do differ.
+As an example, we were the first cold chain transport technology company to be certified to the demanding GAMP-5 European standard for pharmaceutical data.
 GAMP-5 certification verifies that computerised systems are compliant in terms of data quality and integrity.
 This means that data reported from our telematics devices and cloud platform can be trusted for compliance with the EU Good Distribution Practice (GDP) rules for pharmaceuticals.